 The exhibition was held with 45 artists, raised $8,000 and connected the community.

 The funds raised went towards enhancing the existing services for people living with intellectual disabilites and importantly raised so much more awareness around inclusion, being more patient, more kind and more compassionate towards those who live differently to them.

-The Last Over is an opportunity for every club in Australia to include players who would not normally play in a “normal setting” consistently.
-It is a way to be truly inclusive.
+The Last Over is an opportunity for every club in Australia to include players into the game if cricket who would not normally play consistently.

 Find out how to become a Last Over Club